russpv/lognsh/README.md

 ## Design Philosophy

 - **Explicit control over state.** No global parser state.
 Memory is allocated and freed with discipline.
-- **Modular structure.** Each subsystem lives in its own First-class ADT module
+- **Modular structure.** Each subsystem lives in its own First-class ADT module.
-- **Good enough is enough.** The shell rejects Bash's more obscure or magical behaviors (e.g. quote-newline continuation)
+- **DOTADIW.** The shell rejects Bash's more obscure or magical behaviors (e.g. quote-newline continuation).
-- **Readable C.** Avoided cleverness.
-Emphasized separation of concerns and traceable behavior.
+- **Readable C.** Emphasis on separation of concerns and traceable behavior.

 ## 📄 License